 Make the most of your visit in March, by taking Day trips to nearby towns

 Vienna is a convenient location to venture out on day trips from the city.

 - Vienna Woods – Vienna Woods or Wienerwald is a protected green belt of mixed woodland terrain, sprinkled with centuries old castle and small towns.
 For wine lovers or adventurous hikers, visiting Vienna Woods in March is a great time as the sun is not too strong for strenuous hikes and climbs nor are the small towns too crowded to enjoy a relaxed exploration and wine tasting.

 - Wachau Valley – The stunning lower Danube Valley aka Wachau Valley is a MUST visit from Vienna.
 In an hour, you will be in the most beautiful countryside – where you can visit Melk Abbey and the Krems.
 In March you can go wine tasting, but the weather may or may not be suitable for a cruise.
 Wachau valley is also rainier then Vienna, so pack a waterproof jacket.

 - Salzburg – Mozart’s home town is just 2 hours away from the capital city.
 This pretty medieval town is filled with amazing views – thanks to the Alps surrounding it and of course tons of history.
 Trains are great for traveling from Vienna to Salzburg and/or Wachau.
 We found Salzburg to be a little colder than Vienna in March.

 Vienna or Salzburg in March

 Why not both?
 Both Vienna and Salzburg are located in Austria, but both the cities are very unique and different.
-While being the capital city – Vienna has the state of art infrastructure, is modern yet classic at the same time (with centuries old palaces, traditions, and history).
+While being the capital city – Vienna has the state of the art infrastructure, is modern yet classic at the same time (with centuries-old palaces, traditions, and history).
 Vienna or Wien has a slightly modern outlook and is oh-so-trendy.

 Salzburg, on the other hand, is more medieval with a towering fortress over the city, cobblestone streets, Christmas-y lanes, the Alps and the lush greenery (places were the Sound of Music was shot).
 Salzburg is also home to some of the Nazi historical remnants and they are worth a visit.
 (Salzburg to Munich is only 2 hours away).